The story begins here...

 My Writing

-You can read some of Isabel's work on this website, including Golden Gate Bridge, on self-immolation; The Third of Death, about death in the bullring; Sepharad, on death as imposed by the Inquisition; A Very Cold Case, about a ritual killing in the Stone Age; Paisaje y batalla, about the war that never ends, regardless of time and place; La pesadilla del dinero, a living nightmare on the subject of loss; and Antonio, en otra vida, a story about unrequited love.
+You can read some of Isabel's published short stories on this website, including Golden Gate Bridge, on self-immolation; The Third of Death, about death in the bullring; Sepharad, on death as imposed by the Inquisition; A Very Cold Case, about a ritual killing in the Stone Age; Paisaje y batalla, about the war that never ends, regardless of time and place; La pesadilla del dinero, a living nightmare on the subject of loss; and Antonio, en otra vida, about unrequited love.
 This website also includes several of Isabel's dialogued stories and poems from her English and Spanish poetry collections, as well as ekphrastic reflections.

-(Images: Spain from the air, by IdR)
+(Image: Northern Spain from the air, by IdR)

 My Background